Why ESG Investors Need to Rethink Capital Intensity

 Of the financial market trends since the Great Recession, arguably none has been stronger than the shift in investor sentiment towards businesses that have low capital intensity.
 These businesses tend to have a significant portion of their market value attributed to intangibles, with resulting high margins and returns on capital, and they comprise large weights within global equity benchmarks.
 The primary economic trend that benefits these companies is the shift toward services within developed economies.
 Many economic commentators view this as a sign of improving efficiency; some go so far as to suggest a decoupling from the capital intensity of previous economic cycles.

-Investors concerned with environmental, sustainability and governance (ESG) issues might see these market and economic trends as a double benefit.
+Investors concerned with environmental, social and governance (ESG) issues might see these market and economic trends as a double benefit.
 “Asset-light” business models are perceived to have lower emissions intensity, and financial markets reward them handsomely.
 Within the context of sustainability and climate change, it looks like low capital intensity can help ESG investors enjoy the best of both worlds.

 Unfortunately, appearances can be deceiving.
 To focus on asset-light businesses in support of sustainability goals is to ignore the broader realities of global production networks, as well as the material flows required to support current economic growth and future population increases.
 It also diverts financial market support away from more capital-intensive industries where emissions reduction can potentially have greater impact.
 How can this gap between perception and reality be bridged?